falconpunch082/falconpunch082/README.md

 - While Python is my first language I've mastered, my **actual** first language is Java - I learned it from a maths tutor when I was 15 and curious about the world of coding!

-- Besides data, I am passionate about computer and arcade games, music (especially Japanese idol music), photography, coffee and mental health.
+- Besides data, I am passionate about computer and arcade games, music (especially Japanese idol music), anime, photography, coffee and mental health.

-- I believe in the principle of self-improvement and being better than yesterday
+- I believe in the principle of self-improvement and being better than yesterday.

+- The only books I read are non-fiction; they're either evidence-based self-help books or books about my interests.

 ### GitHub Stats